 When a woman fusses with her hair while talking to a man, it raises her breast toward his face and makes him fail to hear most of her words.
-If she is really a vixen, she will expose her armpit (which, may be even shaved and "nude").
+If she is really a vixen, she will expose her armpit (that may be even shaved and "nude").
 This may blast her pheromones out to him and make his brain "scramble".
 The woman can forget about getting any intelligent conversation from him after this move!

 While chatting with a man, if she slowly strokes a smooth, round, (and preferably wet) object (such as her drink glass) she will be indirectly and strongly teasing and stimulating him.
 She is sending him a message that if he is good to her, maybe he will be rewarded in a very special way.
 She knows what he likes and knows how to make him squirm.

 Women's flirting body language is generally movements of opening clothing and exposing bare skin or touching their hair.
 Women's flirting body language to attract men is nearly always sexual because women know what men want!
 The message in women's flirting body language is this: "I am a healthy, sexual, woman open to you coming closer.
 I won't resist you!"
 Her smile says, "I like you, and I won't hurt you.
 Come closer."

 Researchers have identified that both men and women use five steps for finding a mate.

 © Copyright 2005, revised 2009, 2015 by Lawrence Rodrigues, M.S., Director: EastWest Institute for Self-Understanding.